StackVista/stackstate-docs/setup/agent/k8s-custom-registry.md

 ## Configuring the Helm Chart to use a custom registry

-This section describes the values that need to be configured in the Rancher Observability Agent Helm Chart to use a custom registry.
+This section describes the values that need to be configured in the SUSE Observability Agent Helm Chart to use a custom registry.

 The following values need to be configured: